 If you can only roll it out until you terminate or until you reach 59-1/2, which you expect to be in the next few years, it still would be worth it.
 Just contribute now and wait it out.
 See follow-up article Mega Backdoor Roth Without In-Service Distribution.

-You will pay taxes on the earnings on your non-Roth after-tax contributions between the time you contribute and the time you roll it out to your Roth IRA.
+You will pay taxes on the earnings on your non-Roth after-tax contributions between the time you contribute and the time you roll it out to your Roth IRA or Roth 401k.
 So be it.
 Pay taxes on the earnings.
 You can get fancy and have the earnings go to a traditional IRA or even maneuver to roll the earnings back into the plan.
 I won’t bother unless the earnings are substantial.
 You already got lucky with being able to do the mega backdoor Roth, which many can’t do.
 You don’t have to push it further.
 The earnings usually won’t be much anyway.

 Some say keep the non-Roth after-tax contributions in a money market fund before you take it out.
 I disagree.
 Not only is it difficult to do, because plans typically don’t allow you to designate funds by contribution type, but it’s also unnecessary.
 Paying taxes on earnings is better than not having earnings to begin with.